 Research Experience for High School Students

 This is an intensive seven week program for gifted high school students which combines formal instruction with independent research and allows students to design original research projects with guidance from Garcia Center faculty, students, and staff.
 Students can continue during the academic year in the Mentor Program, which allows them to plan a research schedule with a faculty mentor throughout the year.
 Pre-arranged transportation and class schedules are coordinated with local school boards to enable students from a large geographical area to enroll in the program.
-Almost three hundred high school students have participated in this program since its inception.
+Almost three hundred high school students have participated in the mentor program since its inception.

 The students have consistently won recognition for their research through national competitions ( LISEF, NYCSEF, NYSSEF, ISEF), published in refereed journals, been awarded patents, inducted into the National Young Inventor's Hall of Fame, and been accepted to universities or professional programs of their choice.